SalishSeaCast/docs/index.rst

 ..
 SalishSea-MEOPAR documentation master file

+.. _SalishSeaDocs:

 ***************************************
 Salish Sea MEOPAR Project Documentation
 ***************************************

 This is a collection of documentation about the Salish Sea MEOPAR project.
+There is a companion collection of :ref:`project tools documentation <SalishSeaToolsDocs>`.

 Contents: